A lingering spirit of the dead bound to places of death or pollution.

 They do not fall.

-In modern contexts, shiryō are often interpreted as metaphors for unresolved grief, trauma, or memories that refuse to settle.
+In modern contexts, shiryō are often interpreted as metaphors for unresolved grief, trauma, and memories that refuse to settle.

 Shiryō endure because unresolved feelings still linger after loss.

-a presence that remains because nothing told it how to leave.
+In this visual form, Shiryō becomes a contemporary yokai of unresolved presence — a spirit that exists only because nothing told it how to leave.